 Dr. Samadi states that lives can be saved if prostate cancer is detected early & contained.

 Dr. Samadi is a board-certified urologic oncologist trained in open and traditional and laparoscopic surgery and is an expert in robotic prostate surgery.
-He is chairman of urology, chief of robotic surgery at Lenox Hill Hospital.
-He is a medical correspondent for the Fox News Channel’s Medical A-Team Learn more at roboticoncology.com.
+He is the Director of men’s health at St. Francis Hospital, Roslyn, NYC.
+He is a medical correspondent for Newsmax TV.
+Learn more at roboticoncology.com.
 Visit Dr. Samadi’s blog at SamadiMD.com.
-Follow Dr. Samadi on Twitter, Instagram and Facebook.
+Follow Dr. Samadi on Twitter, Instagram, and Facebook.